trirpi/traffic-visualization/README.md

 #### Backend

-Starting the backend is simple
+First change the `config.js` file.
+After that it is relatively simple.

 ```bash
 cd backend